katuta-mwila/GamesCenter/README.md

 * How to use Web Sockets.
 For the online mode web sockets were necessary to allow two way communication between the client and the server.
 * How to create an online chat.
 Example of this in the online mode.
 * Using exceptions to shortcut http request.
-* How to purchase a domain and use an official sll certification
+* How to purchase a domain and use an official ssl certification.
 ## Game Modes
 ### Two Player Local
 This gamemode is for two players playing on the same computer.